katyukha/Odood/docs/odood/src/intro.md

 To install Odood, just find debian package in [releases](https://github.com/katyukha/Odood/releases) and install it.
 Thats all.

+Note, that usually you will need to manually install additional system packages, that include:
+- [postgresql](https://www.postgresql.org/) - if you plan to use local instance of postgresql.
+- [wkhtmltopdf](https://github.com/wkhtmltopdf/packaging/releases) - Required to generate pdf reports.
+See [Odoo docs](https://github.com/odoo/odoo/wiki/Wkhtmltopdf) for more info.

 ## Docker images

 Odood has pre-build docker images with already installed Odoo and Odood.
 These images could be useful as base to distribute products based on Odoo as docker images.
 Take a look for base images at [github package registry](https://github.com/katyukha?tab=packages&repo_name=Odood).

+## License

+Odood is distributed under MPL-2.0 license.